 How Long Does an SR-22 Last?

 An SR-22 is a special certificate that must be held by certain drivers.
 How long does an SR-22 last?
+How long do you have to pay for SR-22 insurance?
 How long will you continue to pay higher insurance rates?
 Today, we’re explaining everything you need to know about the length of an SR-22.

 An SR-22 is a “Certificate of Financial Responsibility”, or CFR.
 It’s not a type of car insurance (although many drivers mistakenly refer to it as “SR-22 insurance”).
 Instead, an SR-22 is a document that proves you’re maintaining car insurance liability coverage – the bare legal minimum required to drive on roads.